Hilton Foods

 Environmental Notes

-• This fishery is unlikely to have direct impacts on ETP species.
+• This fishery is unlikely to have a significant impact on ETP species.

 • This fishery is unlikely to have a significant impact on the sea bed.